LandmakTechnology/questions-answers/README.md

 ## Commonly ask questions and answers.
 ### ✅1).
 Who can study Landmark DevOps E. Degree Master Program?
 + Anyone who graduated from High School.
-+ At least 18 year old
++ At least 18 years old

 ### ✅2)	I don't have an IT Background.
 Can I still do this course and succeed?